Updated: 14th October 2020

 The Insta360 Pro 2 the latest professional camera from insta360. so if you are just looking for a cheap solution this isn’t the camera for you.
 If you are looking for professional quality 360 photos that can also be uploaded to Street View then this could be the best all in one solution.
 The Insta360 Pro 2 can shoot high quality 360 photos with Integrated GPS Module, FlowState – Cinematic Stabilization, Farsight – Long Range Live Monitoring.

-The above is a selection based on the overall specs of the camera, the price and their value for money.
-There are also many other cameras that are also compatible, Google have a list and in fact there were more announced on top of that with twenty 360 cameras that are now officially recognized by Google.
+The above is a selection based on the overall specs of the camera, the price, value for money and being able to upload straight to street view.
+There are many other cameras that are also compatible on the Google list.

-Personally I don’t think video mode is all it’s cracked up to be as its framegrabs from a 360 video, so the quality is usually poor compared to 360 photos.
+Personally I don’t think video mode is all it’s cracked up to be as it’s just frame grabs from a 360 video, so the quality is usually poor compared to that of 360 photos.
 Maybe if your camera has an intervalometer mode would be better.

-That’s it, I hope you’ve found this guide useful and I’ll be updating this post when any new and better 360 cameras are released.
+That’s it, I hope you’ve found this guide useful and I’ll be updating this post when any new and better google recognised 360 cameras are released.
+If you want to see a full list of all available 360 cameras the check out my list of all the best and worst 360 cameras here.